Srccodeusr/AirlinkInstallationScript/README.md

 these two actions to be safe-but-generic and flagged where to adjust:

-1. **`action_add_node()`** — assumes the panel gives you a full shell command to paste (matching how you described Cloudflared already
+1. **`action_add_node()`** — assumes the panel gives you a full shell command to paste .
-   working: "paste token as full command or bare token").
 If it instead hands out a bare token, edit the `NODE_FALLBACK_TEMPLATE` variable near the top of that function to match your panel's real node-agent install syntax.